Raina-Hong/AI-lead-generation-recommendation-analytics/report/project_report.md

 By combining user intent, review quality, seller reliability, delivery performance, and user value signals into an intent-aware ranking strategy, the experiment framework achieved a **44.9% incremental lift in revenue per user** and a **31.4% increase in purchase rate**.
 The gains were not limited to superficial clicks.
 They appeared deeper in the funnel, where the business impact is clearer.

 The project also shows why recommendation strategy needs guardrails.
 Intent-aware ranking improved conversion and revenue outcomes, but product diversity remained low.
 A stronger production version should balance relevance with catalog exposure, seller fairness, and long-term marketplace health.
+The LLM-style seller action layer further extends the workflow from ranking recommendations to operational decision support by translating intent and lead signals into concrete seller actions.

 The bottom line: intent-aware recommendation is commercially promising, but it should be scaled with measurement discipline and marketplace safeguards.